-The Information Assurance Office (IAO) is primarily responsible for User Account Management (UAM) services for external clients, internal users of the Oracle Federal Financials (OFF) major application, and also the internet Quarters Management Information System (iQMIS).
+The Information Assurance staff is responsible for User Account Management (UAM) services for external clients and internal users of the Oracle Federal Financials (OFF) and the internet Quarters Management Information System (iQMIS).

 The Security Point of Contact (SPOC) team manages user access and responsibility/role changes.